sabotrax/monisrahmen/README.md

 * Send one or more pictures as email attachments.
 * Add more pictures by putting them on a network share.
-* Duplicate files will be ignored.
+* Duplicate files and non-image formats will be ignored.
 * Screen blanking is controlled by a motion sensor.
 * A splash screen is showing device information.
 * Most options are configurable.